IBM/kube101/docs/Lab3/README.md

-# Lab 3: Scale and update apps natively, building multi-tier applications.
+# Lab 3: Scale and update apps natively, building multi-tier applications

 In this lab you'll learn how to deploy the same guestbook application we deployed in the previous labs, however, instead of using the `kubectl`